Five key figures for Prestatyn Town ahead of Welsh Premier League return

 PRESTATYN Town are now just a few short weeks away from making their triumphant return to the top flight of Welsh football.

-Things promise to be far more difficult this term against the WPL elite, with many clubs investing heavily in their squads in the hope of finally wrestling the title from the all-conquering New Saints, who may be vulnerable following the departure of manager Craig Harrison to Hartlepool United.
+Things promise to be far more difficult this term against the WPL elite, with many clubs investing heavily in their squads in the hope of finally wrestling the title from the all-conquering New Saints.

 Reporter Dean Jones examines five key figures in the Seasiders’ squad that are set to play a significant role if the club look to re-establish themselves in the top tier.